Predictive policing in the United States: Criticisms

 According to an article in Significance, 'the algorithms were behaving exactly as expected – they reproduced the patterns in the data used to train them' and that 'even the best machine learning algorithms trained on police data will reproduce the patterns and unknown biases in police data'.

 In 2020, following protests against police brutality, a group of mathematicians published a letter in Notices of the American Mathematical Society urging colleagues to stop work on predictive policing.
 Over 1,500 other mathematicians joined the proposed boycott.

 Some applications of predictive policing have targeted minority neighborhoods and lack feedback loops.

 Cities throughout the United States are enacting legislation to restrict the use of predictive policing technologies and other "invasive" intelligence-gathering techniques within their jurisdictions.

 Following the introduction of predictive policing as a crime reduction strategy, via the results of an algorithm created through the use of the software PredPol, the city of Santa Cruz, California, experienced a decline in the number of burglaries reaching almost 20% in the first six months the program was in place.
 Despite this, in late June 2020 in the aftermath of the murder of George Floyd in Minneapolis, Minnesota, along with a growing call for increased accountability amongst police departments, the Santa Cruz City Council voted in favor of a complete ban on the use of predictive policing technology.

 Accompanying the ban on predictive policing, was a similar prohibition of facial recognition technology.
 Facial recognition technology has been criticized for its reduced accuracy on darker skin tones – which can contribute to cases of mistaken identity and potentially, wrongful convictions.

-In 2019, Michael Oliver, of Detroit, Michigan, was wrongfully accused of larceny when his face registered as a "match" in the Data Works Plus software to the suspect identified in a video taken by the victim of the alleged crime.
+In 2019, Michael Oliver, of Detroit, Michigan, was wrongfully accused of larceny when his face registered as a "match" in the DataWorks Plus software to the suspect identified in a video taken by the victim of the alleged crime.
 Oliver spent months going to court arguing for his innocence – and once the judge supervising the case viewed the video footage of the crime, it was clear that Oliver was not the perpetrator.
 In fact, the perpetrator and Oliver did not resemble each other at all – except for the fact that they are both African-American which makes it more likely that the facial recognition technology will make an identification error.